justinnhli/oxy-cs-catalog/catalog.md

 Computers have transformed our world technologically, economically, and socially.
 Although computer science has its roots in mathematics, the use of computers increasingly informs almost every academic discipline.
 At Occidental College, the study of Computer Science emphasizes an understanding not only of the process of computing but also of the promise and limitations of computers within an intellectual, societal, and ethical framework.
 A major or minor in Computer Science can help prepare students for a variety of opportunities for subsequent employment or graduate work.
 Moreover, the program can provide students with models of problem solving and theoretical constructs that can shed light on human intelligence and the workings of the mind.

 Students must have completed COMP 131 before they declare the major, and are strongly encouraged to have also taken COMP 149 and COMP 229.
 Students considering the Mathematics or CS+X concentration should begin meeting with an advisor early on.
-Students in the CS+X concentration should submit a proposal using this webform to the Department Chair for approval prior to the beginning of their Junior year.
+Students in the CS+X concentration should submit a proposal using this webform to the Department Chair for approval prior to the end of their Junior year.

 ## Major Requirements

 Computer science is a broad field, encompassing topics from digital logic and advanced mathematical theory to video games and data science.
 At the same time, these foundations and applications require fundamental knowledge of how a computer works, as well as the ability to translate processes into working programs.
 The Computer Science major coursework mirrors this structure.
 A student majoring in Computer Science must take a minimum of 13 courses (50 units).

+FIXME recommending taking 101, 131, and 229 as early as possible

 ### Required Courses